 All School email correspondence is retained for up to 3 years, after which time it is removed from live and archive email systems, along with any personal data contained within.

-If individuals have any specific queries about how this policy is applied, or wish to request that personal data, that is no longer believed to be relevant, is considered for erasure, please contact the Director of Information Systems at firstname.lastname@example.org.
+If individuals have any specific queries about how this policy is applied, or wish to request that personal data, that is no longer believed to be relevant, is considered for erasure, please contact the Director of Digital Delivery and Innovation at firstname.lastname@example.org.
 However, please bear in mind that the School may have lawful and necessary reasons to hold on to some data.

 Individuals have various rights under Data Protection Law to access and understand personal data about them held by the School, and in some cases ask for it to be erased or amended or for the School to stop processing it, but subject to certain exemptions and limitations.

-Any individual wishing to access or amend their personal data, or wishing it to be transferred to another person or organisation, should put their request in writing to the Director of Information Systems at email@example.com.
+Any individual wishing to access or amend their personal data, or wishing it to be transferred to another person or organisation, should put their request in writing to the Director of Digital Delivery and Innovation at email@example.com.

 The rights under Data Protection Law belong to the individual to whom the data relates.
 However, the School will often rely on parental consent to process personal data relating to pupils (if consent is required) unless, given the nature of the processing in question, and the pupil’s age and understanding, it is more appropriate to rely on the pupil’s consent.